-Due to our acquisition of Kasamba in October 2007, Proficient in July 2006, and our limited operating history, we believe that comparisons of our operating results for the three months ended March 31, 2009 and 2008 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.
+Due to our acquisition of Kasamba in October 2007, Proficient in July 2006, and our limited operating history, we believe that comparisons of our operating results for the three and six months ended June 30, 2009 and 2008 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.

 The Company is organized into two operating segments.
 The Business segment facilitates real-time online interactions - chat, voice/click-to-call, email and self-service/knowledgebase for global corporations of all sizes.
-The Consumer segment facilitates online transactions between independent experts and individual consumers.
+The Consumer segment facilitates online transactions between independent Experts and individual Users.